Let's get one thing straight: there's nothing wrong with

 Oof.
 Maximum Ride.
 A genetic experiment has created six kids who are 98% human, 2% bird (lucky that 2% of genetic code gave them wings instead of just a love for bread crumbs).
 They fly around and get chased by werewolves.
 They speak like "edgy teens," or at least how an adult man

 thinks edgy teens might speak.
 There's... not much in the way of character development or storytelling.
 Look, if you like to watch video game cut scenes for hours on end, then you'll probably enjoy the Maximum Ride series, and that's fine.

 Instead, try 'Who Fears Death?' by Nnedi Okorafor

 Who Fears Death? is set in a post-apocalyptic future Sudan, in a region plagued by genocide.
 Onyesonwu is born out of violence, but she is also gifted with strange abilities.
 Nnedi Okorafor doesn't shy away from dealing with real life brutality and misogyny, even in a fantasy setting.
-Her narrative risks pay off, and Onyesonwu's journey is a much more compelling story of a supernatural teen trying to find her place in the world than Max Ride's ever was.
+Her narrative risks pay off, and Onyesonwu's journey is a trying to find her place in the world than Max Ride's ever was. much more compelling story of a supernatural teen Click here to buy.